qid12/Targeting2019-nCoV/docs/drug_candidates.md

 ## Drugs and candidates for 2019-nCoV

-According to evidence-based drug R&D, we only collected the drug candidate datasets with precinical and clinical evidence.
+The table below shows the identified drug candidates in no particular order.
+According to evidence-based drug R&D, we only collected the drug candidates with preclinical and clinical evidence.
 Those suggested by expert systems or predictive models were not included.

 | Drug Name          | Structure                                                    | MoA                                         | Indication                       | DrugBank URL                                     | Anti-2019nCoV Evidence         | Reference                                                    |
 | ------------------ | ------------------------------------------------------------ | ------------------------------------------- | -------------------------------- | ------------------------------------------------ | ------------------------------ | ------------------------------------------------------------ |